 Scholars from the modern discipline of French studies regard the term ‘French of England’ with considerable ambivalence, rightly pointing out that it underemphasizes the extent to which England shares French as a language with Flanders, Hainault, the Île de France, Champagne, Artois and Picardy, the Mediterranean (‘Outremer’) and other European regions.
 In this regard, however, the term ‘French of England’ is meant to participate in the current re-thinking of varieties of French in the Middle Ages.
 It can also be argued that ‘French of England’ remains open to the charge of subsuming the Frenches of Wales, Ireland and Scotland- indeed the Frenches of Britain as a whole- into England in a manner all too familiar from modern historiography.
 But ‘French of England’ is intended to do the very opposite: to suggest that British Frenches cannot be adequately considered through English perspectives: if there is a French of England, there are also Frenches of Wales, Ireland, Scotland, each having its own distinctive history while also participating in the wider stories of French in medieval Europe.

 These difficulties with terminology reflect the wider problem of rethinking our assumptions about nation and language.
 When French of England was originally coined (c.
-2001) as against French in England or French and England, it was intended to have a memorable frisson in its joining together of two terms each redolent of a separate post-medieval nation state.
-The term will have done its work when we have a new conceptual vocabulary for thinking about the relations of language, literature and medieval cultures, politics and territories that is not predicated on (though it may embrace when appropriate) the idea of the nation state and that embraces medieval geo-political configurations.
+2001) as against French in England or French and England, it was intended to have a memorable frisson in its joining together of two terms, each redolent of a separate post-medieval nation state.
+The term will have done its work when we have a new conceptual vocabulary for thinking about the relations of language, literature, medieval cultures, politics and territories that is not predicated on (though it may adopt when appropriate) the idea of the nation-state and that embraces medieval geo-political configurations.